jjg/jsfs/docs/journal.md

 I found a simple way to stub the `req` passed-in to `auth` that I'll use to write tests for the verbs as well.
 It feels hacky but doesn't add any dependencies so I'll just run with it for now.

-Also fixed a failing test in `jspace` calculation.
+Also fixed a failing test in `jspace` calculation and added some docs around `jspace` to the README.